argoproj-labs/argo-client-java/README.md

-# argo-client-java
+# Argo Workflows java client

-Argo Server API
+Argo Workflows Server API
 - API version: VERSION

 You can get examples of requests and responses by using the CLI with `--gloglevel=9`, e.g. `argo list --gloglevel=9`